Deklou/Donjon_Not_Finale/README.md

 ## About Donjon Not Finale

-Donjon Not Finale is a demo of Donjon Finale 2, the sequel of captivating top-down 2D adventure that blends strategy and combat, where every move counts.
+Donjon Not Finale is a demo of Donjon Finale 2, the sequel of the captivating top-down 2D adventure that blends strategy and combat, where every move counts.
 Developed using Godot Engine, this turn-based game invites players to navigate through mysterious dungeons filled with merciless enemies, where every resource is a critical decision waiting to be made.